 These are all things I’ve been called after telling people that we are headed to Virgin Gorda next week with our three children- yes, newborn included.
 I guess they’re all probably pretty true, but here’s the thing: This isn’t our first rodeo!
-Ryan and I have always loved traveling and after having Q, we took the 8 hour flight over to Hawaii when she was only two months old.
-She racked up more frequent flyer miles in her first year of life than I did in my first 10!
-We figured out the best and worst ways to travel with a baby (some major bumps and “learning experiences” along the way) and we never looked back.
+Ryan and I have always loved traveling and after having Q, we took the 8 hour flight over to Hawaii when she was only two months old and we never looked back.
+We figured out the best and worst ways to travel with a baby (some major bumps and “learning experiences” along the way)!
 Fast forward a few years to Cubby being born and we were cruising around the Caribbean with another 2 month old in tow.
-So yeah, we’re doing it again.
+So yeah, we might be totally crazy- but we’re doing it again.
+Why?
 Because we feel like we kind of have this “traveling with kids” thing down pat by now, but mostly because mama needs to have her toes in the water, ass in the sand….and a cold rum punch in her hand! 😉

 Anyways, I’ve been sharing some of my packing over on my Instagram stories and I’ve gotten lots of requests for more info so I figured I’d share a little bit about how we travel with the kiddos, and the products that make it a little bit easier!